 The title of your book is intriguing, to say the least.
 What is the book all about and how does it differ from other books on human nature?

-Once you see it you will be amazed by how beautifully crafted our earthly experience truly is.
-By seeing where you fit in the overall scheme can help to understand yourself and others as never before.
-This will help to develop an appreciation, tolerance, and compassion for those who are different from you; especially those who are in conflict with you.
-The second half is exploring the final frontier of mastering oneself and that is recognising how our ego controls our actions.
+Once you see it, you will be amazed by how beautifully crafted our earthly experience truly is.
+By seeing where you fit in the overall scheme, it can help you to understand yourself and others as never before.
+This will help to develop an appreciation, tolerance, and compassion for those who are different from you, especially those who are in conflict with you.
+The second half explores the final frontier of mastering oneself and that is recognising how our ego controls our actions.
 By uncovering the nature of the ego, one can begin to intentionally rise above its control and create a more harmonious and productive life.
 A real bonus is that the book is easy to read and is in layman’s terms.

 What made you decide to write this book?

 I was part of a research project concerning the quality of service in dentistry and was exposed to a model of business by Dr Quinn called the Competing Values Framework, which stated that in order for a business to be successful, it must juggle opposite and competing values simultaneously.
 At the time I was very interested in temperament studies because of self-discovery and a need to understand my wife, who was my total opposite in every way.
 I saw that the Competing Values Framework was very similar in nature to the four quadrants of the Social Styles Model of Temperaments.
 I then saw a lack of continuity between the social styles and the Myers-Briggs models.
 It took off from there as I was rather consumed with trying to figure it all out.

 What are the benefits that the book can provide to the reader?